product background

 Cafeólogo

-Cafeólogo is a project founded by Jesús Salazar, focussing mainly on indigenous coffee growers in the area around San Cristobal de las Casas in central Chiapas, the southernmost region of Mexico.
+Cafeólogo is a project founded by Jesús Salazar, focusing mainly on indigenous coffee growers in the area around San Cristobal de las Casas in central Chiapas, the southernmost region of Mexico.
 San Cristobal is located rather close to the border with Guatemala, and is in fact only around 200 km or about a 5 hour drive from San Marcos Huista in Huehuetenango, where we have purchased several coffees in the past.

 In 2011, Cafeólogo were able to purchase their first plot of land, in the central valley of Chiapas.
 The mountain range where this plot sits is known to indigenous groups as Cerro Brujo, the witch mountain; they always felt something magical in this landscape.
 The biodiversity found in this high altitude cloud forest is unique, home to several species of flora and fauna not seen elsewhere in Mexico.
 As Jesús expanded the land, he retained conservation as the key pillar of his work here.